SystemsApproach/private5g/cloud.rst

    Example use case that requires ongoing runtime control.

-Note that :numref:`Figure %s <fig-control>` focuses on Connectivity-as-a-Service, but the same idea applies to all services the cloud offers to end users.
+Note that :numref:`Figure %s <fig-control>` focuses on 5G-as-a-Service, but the same idea applies to all services the cloud offers to end users.
 Thus, we can generalize the figure so Runtime Control mediates access to any of the underlying microservices (or collections of microservices) the cloud designer wishes to make publicly accessible, including the rest of AMP!
 In effect, Runtime Control implements an abstraction layer, codified with a programmatic API.